 OTHER TYPES of FACE MASKS

 This simplified title groups those protective aids available on sale which don’t fit into the previous categories, hence CANNOT be considered medical PPEs.
-They aren’t appropriate in hospital, laboratories, clinics and similar environments nor for the frontline staff.
-In Italy, these masks can be produced by respecting law n° 16, 2, DL (decree) 18/2020 with which the manufacturer must assure the safety of its products.
+They aren’t appropriate in hospitals, laboratories, clinics and similar environments nor for the frontline staff.
+In Italy, these masks can be produced by respecting law n° 16, 2, DL (decree) 18/2020 with which the manufacturer must ensure the safety of its products.
 These masks don’t comply with the official health requirements, but the public may wear them while applying other safety steps, such as social distancing and strict hygiene at all times.

 Anti-pollution and washable face masks are part of this category.
 DIY surgical masks may be considered so but at your own risk.

-Why using a face mask
+Why use a face mask

 To wear or not to wear a face mask?
 This is the crucial question you are allowed to ask.
-Every country is adapting her own guidelines on the usage of face mask for the public.
+Every country is adapting its own guidelines on the usage of face masks for the public.
 The usage of respirators in critical environments isn’t questionable.
 While the WHO and the CDC (the American Centre for Diseases Control and Prevention) discourage a wide use of surgical masks by restricting them to patients and those with viral symptoms and medical equipes; the situation may differently evolve as the research goes on.

 This is what the WHO suggests still today: ‘If you are healthy, you only need to wear a mask if you are taking care of a person with the suspected 2019-nCoV infection.
 Wear a mask if you are coughing or sneezing.’
 [1]